-Caesar ordered the redistribution of lands to the poor, a decision that made him very popular with the Roman people but angered many wealthy landowning senators.
+Caesar ordered the redistribution of lands to the poor, which made him very popular with the Roman people but angered many wealthy landowning senators.
 Biblius attempted to veto Caesar’s act, but Caesar’s mob attacked the co-consul.
-The terrified Biblius retired to his home and left Caesar in control of the Roman government.
+The terrified Biblius retired to his home and left Caesar in complete control of the Roman government.

-The Senate tried to block Caesar’s decisions, so he formed a partnership with his former enemies, Crassus and Pompey.
+The Senate tried to block Caesar’s decisions, so he partnered with two generals named Crassus and Pompey.
 Historians often refer to this alliance as the First Triumvirate.
 A triumvirate is a partnership of three equal rulers.
-Neither Crassus nor Pompey were consuls, but the three generals were so popular with the Roman people that they were able to ignore the wishes of the Senate.
+Neither Crassus nor Pompey were consuls, but the three men were so popular with the Roman people that they could ignore the wishes of the Senate.

 As Caesar’s army approached Rome, many frightened senators fled the city.
-Pompey announced that “Rome cannot be defended,” and retreated south with his army.
+Pompey announced that “Rome cannot be defended” and retreated south with his army.
 The remaining senators named Caesar dictator.
-For the next several months, Caesar and his army pursued Pompey throughout the Mediterranean until Pompey led his army to Egypt.
+A dictator is a ruler with complete control.
+For several months, Caesar and his army pursued Pompey throughout the Mediterranean until Pompey led his army to Egypt.

 When Caesar arrived in Egypt, he met Ptolemy XIII, the ten-year-old ruler of the ancient land.
 Hoping to gain favor with Rome, Ptolemy presented Caesar with Pompey’s decapitated head.
 Caesar then met and fell in love with Cleopatra, the older sister of Ptolemy XIII.
 Caesar spent a year with Cleopatra, and then returned to Rome as a conquering hero.